01builders/binary.builders/content/services/ventures.md

   text: "Partner With Us"
 ---

-## Investing in Visionary Entrepreneurs Building the New Internet
+## Binary supports forward-thinking and mission-aligned builders

-Binary Ventures supports forward-thinking entrepreneurs by providing tailored resources, mentorship, and a vast network to help them redefine industries and drive the evolution of Web3.
+Binary Ventures supports forward-thinking entrepreneurs by providing tailored resources, mentorship, and a vast network to help them redefine industries and drive the evolution of technology.
 Together, we turn ambitious ideas into transformative realities.